dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 ### ETW Viewing/Analysis Tools {.unlisted .unnumbered}

-- Windows Performance Analyzer (WPA): the most powerful UI for viewing ETW data. ~~There are not many system wide analysis tools out there.
-One comparable tool is TraceCompass from the Eclipse foundation.~~ WPA can visualize and overlay Disk, CPU, GPU, Network, Memory, Process and many more data sources to get a holistic understanding how your system behaves and what it was doing.
-Although the UI is very powerful it may also be quite complex for beginners. ~~You need to know how your application interacts with your language runtime (e.g. .NET Common Language Runtime, C-Runtime, JavaScript, ...), the operating system and other processes which constitute your system.
-Microsoft has invested also in Linux observability.
-As a result of this~~ WPA supports plugins to process any data, not just ETW traces.
+- Windows Performance Analyzer (WPA): the most powerful UI for viewing ETW data.
+WPA can visualize and overlay Disk, CPU, GPU, Network, Memory, Process and many more data sources to get a holistic understanding how your system behaves and what it was doing.
+Although the UI is very powerful it may also be quite complex for beginners.
+WPA supports plugins to process any data, not just ETW traces.
 Today you can view Linux/Android[^8] profiling data with WPA generated from tools like Linux perf, LTTNG, Perfetto and the following log file formats: dmesg, Cloud-Init, WaLinuxAgent, AndoidLogcat.

 - ETWAnalyzer[^5]: reads ETW data and generates aggregate summary Json files which can be queried, filtered and sorted at command line or exported to a CSV file.